Neuroquila-n8fall/JunkersControl/README.md

   - [Special Thanks](#special-thanks)

 ![Alt_Text](/assets/example_ha_dashboard.jpg)

-#NOTE: Documentation is still being updated for recent changes but the important bits are sorted.

 ## Community
 You can reach out to us on [Discord](https://discord.gg/9Wrndbqu7t) where we can discuss and help eachother.